 - The SENDCo attends regular cluster meetings to update and revise developments in SEND and Inclusion. - In-Service training and individual professional development is arranged with regard to current local and national initiatives, managing performance procedures and individual needs of each class.
 This training is provided both internally and externally. - Support staff are encouraged to extend their own professional development and the management team will ensure tailor-made training where this is appropriate.
-This is identified through the needs of the individual staff member or the children they support. - Pupil progress meetings are held at 4 times each year between the SENDCo, child's class teacher and, if possible, the TA (the TA is not always available due to other duties, but any input from them will be taken into account) to discuss the progress of all children and vulnerable groups within the class and provision is then mapped accordingly.
+This is identified through the needs of the individual staff member or the children they support. - Pupil progress meetings are held at 6 times each year between the head teacher, SENDCo, Key Stage Lead, child's class teacher and, if possible, the TA (the TA is not always available due to other duties, but any input from them will be taken into account) to discuss the progress of all children and vulnerable groups within the class and provision is then mapped accordingly.
+Advice is also sought from the Pastoral Lead in school, where appropriate.